 But if engagement is an individual measure, how do we help our people become more engaged?
 Although managers usually don't make or break each individual's engagement levels, managers do have the ability to drive positive change!
-Check out our free Best-Self Academy courses on how to be the manager you've always wanted to be.

 What should my next steps be after analyzing the results?

 You've nailed down the theme or (few) themes that your company wants to increase engagement around.
 What should your next steps be?
 We have some recommended follow up actions to take for each theme.
 To view these actions, click on Theme details on the results page and then click the Learn more button.

 Now you're in our Best-Self Academy with some actionable next steps on how to increase engagement around the theme in question.
 And while you're in the Academy, check out the courses we offer to help with Manager Effectiveness, Remote Work, Effective Feedback, and more!

 You will likely find that some groups are more engaged than others.
 What can you do to better understand why?
 Some ideas include asking group questions on 15Fives more frequently to stay involved with morale, checking with managers on how their 1-on-1s are going, and reviewing objectives for those groups.
 After you ask group questions, run a report on the answers.
 After you have a conversation regarding 1-on-1s, use the 1-on-1 dashboard to follow up with the managers.
 After reviewing objectives, run reports often to stay informed on objective progress.